leemeichin/say-cheese/readme.md

  this.takeSnapshot();
 });

-sayCheese.on('error', function() {
+sayCheese.on('error', function(evt, error) {
- // handle errors, such as when a user denies the request to use the webcam });
+ // handle errors, such as when a user denies the request to use the webcam,
+ // or when the getUserMedia API isn't supported
+});

 sayCheese.on('snapshot', function(evt, snapshot) {